lpc-umr6533/cpop_examples/NanoparticleRadiation/README.md

 # NanoparticleRadiation

 This example shows you how to simulate the effect of nanoparticle in the cell population using Geant4.

-This page only details the nanoparticle part but the example uses both a homogeneous source and a nanoparticle one.
+This page only details the nanoparticle part but the example uses both a homogeneous source and a nanoparticle (distributed) one.

 To model nanoparticle, a simulation must be done beforehand to collect the secondary electrons and the energy spectrum.
-See this guide to do it TODO.

 Once the energy spectrum is available, the user can choose :
 - the PhysicsList: emstandard; emstandard_opt1; emstandard_opt2; emstandard_opt3; emstandard_opt4; emlivermore; empenelope; emDNAphysics;
+emDNAphysics_opt2, emDNAphysics_opt4, emDNAphysics_opt6
 - the number of nanoparticle to distribute;
 - the distribution of the nanoparticle in the spheroid;
 - the position inside a cell;